-One goal of BWCs is to increase community trust in police.
-The hope is that civilians might trust police more knowing that a record is being made of their encounters and that police are being held accountable for their actions.
-As noted, an informal survey by Greg Markle of Operation Fresh Start provides some support for this belief.
+As noted, an informal survey by Greg Markle of Operation Fresh Start provides some support for the belief that bodycams might increase trust..
 Markle reported on a survey of his agency's clients, 16-24-year-old at-risk youths, predominantly of color, which found that a solid majority said they would trust police more if police wore BWCs, and that they would be more likely to call police in a dangerous situation if police wore BWCs.
+On the other hand, there may be an important difference between anticipated benefits (what people imagine deployment of bodycams might bring) versus realized benefits (i.e., people's actual assessments after experience with officers wearing BWCs).
+As Nick Selby, a police detective who cohosted the highly regarded Quality Policing Podcast noted "The question that citizens and even police agencies should ask is 'What do we want these cameras to do?'.
+And they haven't been asking it.
+How do I know?
+When most cops get cameras they hate them.
+A year later they love them.
+When civilians hear that cops have cameras they love it.
+I year later they hate it.
+That says that neither cops nor civilians realize what they're getting into.
+And when they realize it, they change their minds."

-Given the general tenor of media reporting, the growing ubiquity of video cameras in most areas of life, and community expressions of support for BWCs, the Committee also noted that, even if adopting BWCs does not increase community trust in police, failure to adopt them might further erode trust, as it might raise suspicions that police are unwilling to expose their actions to video recording.
+Given the general tenor of media reporting, the growing ubiquity of video cameras in most areas of life, and community expressions of support for BWCs, a member of the Committee speculated that, even if adopting BWCs does not increase community trust in police, failure to adopt them might further erode trust, as it might raise suspicions that police are unwilling to expose their actions to video recording.

-On the other hand, the Committee noted concern that any increased trust in police that might accrue from adopting BWCs might erode over time, especially if the footage is not handled in objective and transparent ways, and if other reforms are not adopted at the same time to address root causes of distrust.
+On the other hand, the Committee noted concern, congruent with the analysis by Nick Selby (as noted above), that any increased trust in police that might accrue from adopting BWCs might erode over time, especially if the footage is not handled in objective and transparent ways, and if other reforms are not adopted at the same time to address root causes of distrust.
 Moreover, the Committee is sensitive to the sentiment expressed by Freedom, Inc., Upturn, and a number of individuals who addressed our Committee, that BWCs might diminish trust, especially among those groups already most suspicious of police, who will likely view the cameras as just another tool for monitoring and controlling marginalized groups.
 This concern is real, at least for some segments of the community.
-The Committee has no way to assess empirically that sentiment, or whether those concerns might be adequately addressed by tightly structured BWC policies, other than to note that most groups and individuals who presented to the Committee, on balance, were at least not opposed to BWCs.
+The Committee has no way to adequately assess whether those concerns might be adequately addressed by tightly structured BWC policies, other than to note that most groups and individuals who presented to the Committee, on balance, were at least not opposed to BWCs.
+Though in part this reflected which groups and individuals were invited to present at our meetings and which were able to present.
 As with all other considerations, if BWCs are implemented in Madison, real sensitivity and care will have to be paid to this concern.
 In our model policy we have built in rules to try to minimize the degree that BWCs can be misused for monitoring and controlling marginalized groups, although at this point we of course cannot know if those measures will be adequate.